styler00dollar/Colab-traiNNer/README.md

 yay -S docker nvidia-docker nvidia-container-toolkit
 # Put the dockerfile in a directory and run that inside that directory
 docker build -t trainner:latest .
-# run with a mounted folder
+# run with a mounted folder, inside that folder, the folder Colab-traiNNer should be
+# inside /workspace/tensorrt you can access all files then
 docker run --privileged --gpus all -it --rm -v /path_to_own_folder/:/workspace/tensorrt trainner:latest
 ```
 If you have problems getting docker to start, try these commands and use the dockercommand again